Democrat Warren targets Pentagon contractors, calls industry corrupt

 Attempts to make any reductions in military spending - including to contractors - have been met with staunch opposition from Republicans, who have painted Democrats as weak on security.

+Warren, along with Democratic Representative Jackie Speier, filed legislation on Thursday that would achieve her desired overhaul of the rules.
+In the Democratic-controlled U.S. House of Representatives, the bill is more likely to gain approval, but stands a near-impossible chance of passage in the Republican-controlled Senate.

-The changes are necessary, Warren argues, because the industry is too close to government officials and pushing for more spending, not to keep the nation safe, but to pad corporate profits.
+Warren argues the changes are necessary because the industry is too close to government officials and pushing for more spending, not to keep the nation safe, but to pad corporate profits.

 “We have to call this what it is: corruption, plain and simple,” Warren wrote on Medium.

 Defense contracting is a billion-dollar industry, with five companies largely dominating contracts that range from building jets to preparing food.
-A sprawling operation with a presence around the globe, the United States military relies on contractors to provide many critical and highly sensitive services.
+A sprawling operation with a presence around the globe, the U.S. military relies on contractors to provide many critical and highly sensitive services.

 First, Warren said she would limit the ability of high-ranking Pentagon officials to work for contractors that they supervise for four years after leaving the military.
 Any current contractor employee who returns to government work would be unable to supervise any contracts with their former employer.